 The RTO and AME Mergers closed on February 11, 2021 and resulted in the AME Parties becoming wholly-owned subsidiaries of the Company.
 The members of the AME Parties, through the RTO and AME Mergers, exchanged their membership interests in the AME Parties for 18,092,988 Subordinate Voting Shares and 470,984 Proportionate Voting Shares valued at approximately \$651,914, plus cash consideration of \$35,000.
 The shares issued were assigned a value of \$101 per share with the Proportionate Voting Shares valued on an as converted to Subordinate Voting Share basis.
 The share price is equivalent to the arm's-length RTO Financing transaction of the Subscription Receipts of \$10 per share.
-The share consideration and cash consideration of \$20,000 was paid at the closing of the AME Mergers, \$10,000 of the cash consideration was paid on August 11, 2021, and the remaining \$5,000 of the cash consideration was paid in the first quarter of 2022.
-As of September 30, 2022, the total consideration had been paid in full.
+The share consideration and cash consideration of \$20,000 was paid at the closing of the AME Mergers, \$10,000 of the cash consideration was paid on August 11, 2021, and the remaining \$5,000 of the cash consideration was paid on August 11, 2022, the total consideration had been paid in full.